ismet94/car_fanatic_blog/README.md

 # car_fanatic_blog
 Car Enthusiast Blog

 Hyped by the engine that roars, energized by the wheels that spin, moved by the speed of the force.
 An all time blog website to surely get you off your seat and into the garage.
+The blog is aimed at high performance vehicles to your everyday car gadgets.
+Focused on latest blogs and a constant updates of the best trends.

+The website was aimed at vehicles reason being my passion for any mechanical and technological.
+I started off with a wirefram layout using a parallax effect to split each blog apart from each other.
+The color scheme had a cream, brown, white effect to it.
+By this I added gradients to most images to fit the theming.
+All images are photoshoped by compressing the size to adding effects and cropping.
+Next was pull the website dynamically, all information was stored in the db.json a database where data can be pulled from.

 ## Setting up my workspace